Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 First off, let's consider issues labelled "good first issue" in projects you're not familiar with.
 They will likely either be trivial typo fixes, bugs which look simple to fix, or documentation.
 Let's consider these in turn:

-- Trivial typo fixes: not only will someone else likely have already opened a pull request by the time you finished reading the issue, but this won't be a very valuable learning experience for you anyway.
+- Trivial typo fixes: not only will someone else already have opened a pull request by the time you finished reading the issue, but this won't be a very valuable learning experience for you anyway.
 - Bug fixes.
 Either it'll be trivial - in which case, see the bullet point above - or you likely won't even be able to understand what the issue is describing and won't have any intrinsic motivation to spend time trying to fix it.
 - Good documentation - contrary to some people's belief - is very hard to write.
 Tackle documentation issue only once you've already used (and struggled with!) a tool.